1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 9. Replace `scim.example.com` with a domain name for your SCIM bridge that is in the domain of this hosted zone.
 10. Open the `scimsession` file in a text editor.
 Select all text in the file and copy it to your clipboard.
 11. Paste the contents into the `scimession` field (it will be masked on input), then click Next.
-12. Optionally, click "Add new tag" to add tags to all supported resources in the stack.
-Click Next.
+12. Optionally, click "Add new tag" to add tags to all supported resources in the stack, then click Next.
 13. Review the stack configuration.
-Under Capabilities, check "I acknowledge that AWS CloudFormation might create IAM resource.".
-Click Submit.
+When you're finished click "I acknowledge that AWS CloudFormation might create IAM resource." below Capabilities, then click Submit.

 The console will display the stack status as `ℹ️ CREATE_IN_PROGRESS` during the deployment.
-The stack is expected to take several minutes to create (generally >5 minutes in testing at the time of the last review).
+The stack is expected to take several minutes to create (generally a bit more than 5 minutes when this document was written).
 After the stack is created, the status will change to `✅ CREATE_COMPLETE`.

 ### 💻 Use AWS CLI